thinkshout/thinkshout/_case_studies/anitab.md

   - section-image: "/assets/images/work/anitab/anita-b-user-research.jpg"
     section-image-alt: "AnitaB WOC in Tech"
-    section-image-caption: Photo Credit: wocintechchat.com | #WOCinTech Chat
+    section-image-caption: "Photo Credit: wocintechchat.com | #WOCinTech Chat"

   - section-title:
     section-description: |
       Our projects always start by learning as much as we can about our partner and their goals for a project.
 In an onsite session with the AnitaB team, a lot of ideas came out for what a networking platform would contain:

-          - Job boards
+        * Job boards
-          - Facilitating connections
+        * Facilitating connections
-          - Resources
+        * Resources
-          - Access to events
+        * Access to events

       But we knew from past projects that what an organization wants isn’t always what _its audience_ wants.
 Jeanne knew this as well.
 So we set about to conduct extensive [user research](https://thinkshout.com/blog/2018/07/user-research/) to learn what it was that women in tech needed and wanted to feel successful and better supported.

       We combined research methods and held conversations with 17 women, 3 male allies, and distributed a survey to over 40,000 contacts in the AnitaB.org email list.
 As the interviews progressed, some clear patterns began to emerge about what women in tech want and need to feel successful:

-          - Mentorship (specifically from women who represent specific experiences and backgrounds)
+        * Mentorship (specifically from women who represent specific experiences and backgrounds)
-          - Access to resources and support
+        * Access to resources and support
-          - Ways to connect with and access more women in your field
+        * Ways to connect with and access more women in your field

       In addition to learning more about what women in tech really needed, this research fed into defined personas: the high priority audiences that it would be important to AnitaB.org to address.
 These personas contained trends in needs, motivations, challenges, and success states.
 Below are sample narratives that emerged for the personas of Mothers in Tech and Mid-career individuals.